gambit4348/deception-detection-review-2022/README.md

 ## Research scope and objectives
 ### 1. Research goals
 The goal of this literature review is to capture a panoramic view of the state of research on Deception Detection supported by Machine Learning, in order to be able to understand trends, results and gaps on the field.
-### 2. Research question
+### 2. Research questions

-What are the state, the main trends and the opportunities for further research on Deception Detection supported by Machine Learning based on what was produced in the period of 2010 to 2020?
+a.
+What are the best-performing Machine Learning techniques applied to automatic deception detection?

+b.
+What are the datasets and features they consume?

+c.
+What level of performance have they reached recently?

-3. Research restrictions
+### 3. Research restrictions
-1. Period of interest is 2010-2020;
+1. Period of interest is 2011-2021;
 2. Only non-invasive methods and techniques will be reviewed; by non-invasive, we mean methods that absolutely do not touch the subject nor submit him/her to be evaluated by an equipment less mobile then a regular computer;
 3. Only studies that report some kind of performance level achieved.
-### Research protocol
+### 4. Research protocol
 1. Run queries on selected scientific document bases:
 2. Export results as BibTeX files
 3. Import all BibTeX files into BiblioAlly; those documents are tagged as "IMPORTED" or "DUPLICATE"